Protected ReadonlybitProtected ReadonlyfirstProtected ReadonlyisProtected ReadonlylastReturns the IP version as a number.

 The target IP address to check.

-if the CIDR range contains ipStr
+true if the CIDR range contains ipStr, false if not, or null if ipStr is invalid.

 Checks whether the CIDR range associated with this instance contains all of the IP addresses in the array.